 Partnering With Syscom Tech for High-Quality PCB Assembly Solutions

-Syscom Tech is an AS9100D certified and RoHS compliant company specializing in the high-quality manufacturing of printed circuit boards (PCBs) from design through assembly and delivery.
+Syscom Tech is an AS9100D certified and RoHS compliant company specializing in the high-quality manufacturing of printed circuit boards (PCBs) through assembly and delivery.
 For every project we take on, we implement comprehensive quality control measures so you and your customers can rely on each circuit’s performance.
 Some of the equipment we employ includes:

 - Automatic optical inspection (AOI) camera for inspection of components accurate to 5 microns